flowers

 So if you’re eating lettuce purely for fiber, you’d need to consume several cups to make a dent in your daily goal of 25-30 grams.
 Still, every bit counts, and lettuce adds volume to meals without piling on calories.

-How Much Fiber Is in Different Types of Lettuce?
+How Much Fiber is in Different Types of Lettuce?

 Not all lettuce is created equal, and the fiber content varies by variety.
 Darker leaves generally mean more nutrients, but even the pale stuff has its place.

-1. Iceberg Lettuce Fiber Content
+1. Iceberg Lettuce Nutrition Content

 an iceberg lettuce on a plate with two torn of peices of the lettuce beside it, on a marble countertop

 Iceberg gives you about 0.5 to 0.7 grams of fiber per cup.
 That’s the lowest among common lettuces, and it makes sense when you consider how watery and pale it is.
-I won’t lie: iceberg gets a bad rap, but it’s incredibly crisp and mild, making it perfect for picky eaters or anyone who finds bitter greens off-putting.

 If you’re making tacos or burgers, iceberg’s crunch can’t be beaten.
 Just don’t expect it to carry the nutritional load on its own.
 Use it for texture, then bulk up your meal with other fiber-rich ingredients.

-2. Romaine Lettuce Fiber Content
+2. Romaine Lettuce Nutrition Content

 five pieces of romaine lettuce on a white ceramic plate on a white marble countertop with layers of the lettuce visible

-Romaine delivers about 1 to 1.2 grams of fiber per cup, nearly double that of iceberg lettuce.
-Its darker leaves contain more chlorophyll and nutrients such as vitamin A and folate.
+Its darker leaves contain more chlorophyll and nutrients, such as vitamin A and folate.
 Romaine also has a satisfying, sturdy texture that holds up well under dressing, which is why it’s the go-to for Caesar salads.

 I keep romaine in my fridge because it’s versatile enough for wraps, chopped salads, or even grilled as a side dish.
 The slight bitterness adds depth to meals without overwhelming other flavors.